mesonbuild/meson/docs/markdown/Fs-module.md

   following the rules of the build machine (native: `true`) or the host (native: `false`).

 - `allow_absolute`: If set to `true`, instead of giving an error, `relative_to()` will return the original path.
-Useful as a fallback
+Useful if an absolute path is a reasonable fallback.

 - `if_within`: A path. `relative_to(path1, path2, within: path3)` returns
   the relative path of `path1 with respect to `path2` if `path1` is found in `path3`,